MrSjodin/docker-elk-compose/README.md

 ## Quick-Start instrux

-By default, the services in the stack will expose the following ports:
+By default, the services in the stack will expose the following TCP ports:
 * 5000: Logstash TCP input
 * 9200: Elasticsearch HTTP
 * 9300: Elasticsearch TCP transport